History of the Jews in Austria: Change in the attitude towards the Jews

 After Maria Theresa's death in 1780, her son Joseph II succeeded her and started working on the integration of Jews into Austrian society.
 The emperor determined that they would be obligated to enlist in the army, and established governmental schools for Jews.

 The 1782 Edict of Tolerance canceled different limitations that had been placed upon Jews previously, such as the restriction to live only in predetermined locations and the limitation to certain professions.

 They were now allowed to establish factories, hire Christian servants and study at higher education institutions, but all this only on the condition that Jews would be obligated to attend school, that they would use German only in the official documents instead of Hebrew or Yiddish, that dorsal tax would be forbidden, that the trials held within the community would be condensed, and that those who would not get an education would not be able to marry before the age of 25.

 The emperor also declared that Jews would establish Jewish schools for their children, but they opposed that because he forbade them organizing within the community and establishing public institutions.
+In 1787, more than 104 government schools were established for the education of the Jews, and Naphtali Herz Homberg was appointed chief inspector.
+In 1789, Jews were conscripted into military service and required to adopt German family names.

 In the aftermath of different resistances, also from the Jewish party, which opposed the many conditions held upon them, and also from the Christian party, which opposed many of the rights given to Jews, the decree was not fully implemented.

 Upon his death in 1790, Joseph II was succeeded by his brother, Leopold II.
 After only two years of his reign, he died and was succeeded by his son Francis II, who continued working on the integration of Jews into the wider Austrian society, but he was more moderate than his uncle.

-In 1812, a Jewish Sunday school was opened in Vienna.
+In 1812, a Jewish Sunday school opened in Vienna.
 During the same period of time, a number of limitations were placed on Jews, such as the obligation to study in Christian schools and to pray in German.